A modern, personal calendar

 • Quarterly : on the four Quarter Days (Samhain, Beltaine, Imbolc, Lughnasadh), saining of the house : protection and blessing for the next three months + pilgrimage to the hawthorn tree I am pacted to

-• Flamekeeping : sisterhood practice in a cill, a 24h vigil of tending Brighid’s flame from sunset to sunset
+• Flamekeeping : community practice in a sisterhood cill, a 24h vigil of tending Brighid’s flame from sunset to sunset

 • Monthly moon rites :